SoftUni-Internal/interactive-content/EN/01-Java-Web-API-and-REST-Controllers/01-REST-API.md

 ## RPC

 The earliest and simplest form of API was Remote Procedure Call (RPC).

 Since the client and server use different call parameters, they must be converted to be understood on the other side.

-This conversion is performed by dedicated pieces of code, calles stubs.
+This conversion is performed by dedicated pieces of code, called stubs.

 When a client calls a server via RPC API, the client stub converts the parameters used in the function call.

-Then, а server stub deconverts them and executes the function.
+Then, а server stub de-converts them and executes the function.

 The same happens with the response, but in reverse order.